The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 (-2.4321756236287047e-16, 1.0)

 The results are standard scores, also called “z-scores”.
-By design, the mean of the standard scores is close to 0 and the standard deviation is close to 1.
+Because of the way the standard scores are calculated, the mean is close to 0 and the standard deviation is close to 1.

 Let’s also standardize the SAT math scores.